Our Practice Areas

 Schedule a Free Initial Consultation With a Seasoned Sexual Assault Lawyer to Discuss Your Case Today

-If you have been accused of sexual assault, your future, freedom and reputation are all at risk, so you need the highest quality legal representation to help with your case.
+If you have been accused of sexual assault, your future, freedom, and reputation are all at risk, so you need the highest quality legal representation to help with your case.
 It is important to make these accusations your highest priority, so contact our seasoned team of criminal defense attorneys as soon as possible to discuss your case.
 You can call our offices, or fill out this secure online form, to schedule a free initial consultation with one of our experienced Mercer County criminal defense attorneys today.
 Our offices are conveniently located at 2653 Nottingham Way, Hamilton, NJ 08619.

-FAQ: Can a conviction for sexual assault in New Jersey be expunged from my permanent criminal record?
 No. Expungement is the process by which certain criminal convictions can be removed from the convicted party’s permanent criminal record after a period of time has passed.
 As is the case with certain other very severe and violent crimes, if you have been convicted of any type of sexual assault in New Jersey, your criminal record can never be expunged of that crime.